navikt/brukertest-portal/frontend/README.md

-# SiF Inntektsmelding - frontend
+# Brukertest-portal - frontend

-Frontend-repo for SiF inntektsmelding, et sommerstudentprosjekt for sommeren 2021.
+Frontendmappen for brukertest-portalen, et sommerstudentprosjekt for sommeren 2021.